-Because snow is a solid, it is generally creates fewere prblems than rain.
+Because snow is solid, it generally creates fewer problems than rain.
 The drone propellers will tend to create an airflow that moves the snow away from the drone.
-As wih fog, maintaining a visual line of sight to your drone can be a problem.
+As with fog, maintaining a visual line of sight to your drone can be a problem.

 Most Sensitive Parts of The Drone

 Water and electronics do not mix.
 Water conducts electricity, which leads to short circuits and even fires.
-Drones contains a number of sensitive control electronics that are vulnerable to water.
+Drones contain a number of sensitive control electronics that are vulnerable to water.

 Electronic Speed Controller (ESC)

 The ESC is one of the most important components of a drone.
-It regulates motor speed which keep the drone stable.
+It regulates motor speed which keeps the drone stable.
 When water gets into the ESC, it can cause a short circuit.
-This can lead to loss of drone control.
+This can lead to the loss of drone control.